 As yet, it’s impossible to be sure just how reliable the S90 will be.
 However, it shares much of its platform and technology with the XC90, and although there’s only limited information about that (also very new) car, what little feedback there is has been generally very positive.
 As a company, Volvo sits just below average in Warranty Direct’s Reliability Index, but that score reflects the performance of much older models, and we feel sure that more modern models like the V90 will perform much better.

 In some ways, the S90 is like no other previous Volvo saloon, but when it comes to safety, this is a Volvo through and through, with class- (if not industry-) leading safety features.
-Naturally, every model comes with ISOFIX child-seat mounts on the outer rear seats, airbags all over the place (including full-length curtain airbags and one to protect the driver’s knees) and umpteen electronic aids, but there’s plenty more on top.
+Naturally, every model comes with Isofix child-seat mounts on the outer rear seats, airbags all over the place (including full-length curtain airbags and one to protect the driver’s knees) and umpteen electronic traction aids, but there’s plenty more on top.
 This includes the City Safety system (with fully autonomous braking), Driver Alert Control, Adaptive Cruise Control and Pilot Assist, a semi-autonomous driving system that takes care of the steering, accelerator and brakes at up to 80 mph on the motorway.
-And, should the car leave the road, the safety systems automatically tighten the front seatbelts, while front seat frames have a collapsible section that helps to prevent spinal injuries.
-For a while, all that was missing was a crash-test rating from Euro NCAP, but when the S90 was tested in early 2017, not only did it score the full five stars, it earned one of the highest ever scores from the organisation.
+And, should the car leave the road, the safety systems automatically tighten the front seatbelts, while the front seat frames have a collapsible section that helps to prevent spinal injuries.
+When the S90 was tested by Euro NCAP in early 2017, not only did it score the full five stars, it earned one of the highest ever scores from the organisation.